cloudd901/MagicWheel/README.md

 The example script provided includes nearly all options available for the wheel.

+When initializing the Wheel, any control can be used as the Parent.
+- Ex: IRandomTool hat = new Hat(this);
+- Ex: IRandomTool hat = new Hat(label1);

 Draw
 - Draw(LocationX, LocationY, Radius);
 - or Draw(CenterPoint, Radus);